-3 Definitions
+Definitions

 The terms defined in this section relate specifically to this policy.
-For commonly used terms e.g. Approved Provider, Nominated Supervisor, Regulatory Authority etc. refer to the General Definitions section located on the PVCC website.
+For regularly used terms e.g. approved provider, nominated supervisor, notifiable complaints, serious incidents, duty of care etc. refer to the General Definitions section located on the PVCC website.